-412a,b-3,3 U.S.A.
+- 412a,b-3,3 U.S.A.
 HISPANICS.
 Hispanic cultures in the United States.
 Study of the unique contributions of a) Mexican Americans, and b) Cuban Americans and Puerto Rican Americans through their language, literature, and the arts.
-Prerequisite: SP 301 or consent of instructor.

-454-3 to 6 SEMINAR.
+Prerequisite: SP 301 or consent of instructor. - 454-3 to 6 SEMINAR.
 Critical and analytical study of selected topics of literature or literary criticism.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
 Prerequisite: SPAN 301 or consent of instructor.

-457-3 DON QUIXOTE.
+- 457-3 DON QUIXOTE.
 Critical and analytical study of Cervantes' masterpiece.
-Prerequisite: SPAN 301 or consent of instructor.

-461-3 SPANISH STYLISTICS.
+Prerequisite: SPAN 301 or consent of instructor. - 461-3 SPANISH STYLISTICS.
 Writing style; application of stylistics to development of skill in written expression.
 Advanced work in principles of grammar and composition.
-Prerequisite: 6 hours of SPAN 300-level courses.

-499-3 READINGS IN SPANISH.
+Prerequisite: 6 hours of SPAN 300-level courses. - 491-3 to 6 CULTURAL AND LANGUAGE WORKSHOP.
+Comparative or contrastive linguistics, advanced methodology and techniques.
+In-depth study of foreign cultures, travel-study abroad.
+Supervised projects in foreign studies.
+May be repeated to a maximum of 6 hours provided no topic is repeated.
+Prerequisite: advanced or graduate standing. - 492-3 SERVICE LEARNING FORTHEADVANCED STUDENT.
+Study abroad in a service-learning context.
+Hands-on field study with emphasis on target culture and language, oral, and written communication and supervised individual projects.
+Prerequisite: SPAN 301 or consent of instructor. - 499-3 READINGS IN SPANISH.
 Selected areas of language, literature, and culture.
 Individual work or small group work supervised by Spanish faculty.
-Prerequisite: SPAN 301 or consent of instructor.

-550-3 SEMINAR IN THE NEW NARRATIVE AND POETRY OF SPANISH AMERICA.
+Prerequisite: SPAN 301 or consent of instructor. - 550-3 SEMINAR IN THE NEW NARRATIVE AND POETRY OF SPANISH AMERICA.
 Short stories and poetry.
-Prerequisite: graduate standing.

-551-3 SEMINAR ON A SELECTED SPANISH AUTHOR.
+Prerequisite: graduate standing. - 551-3 SEMINAR ON A SELECTED SPANISH AUTHOR.
 Intensive study of one author.
 May be repeated once for a total of 6 hours provided authors vary.
-Prerequisite: graduate standing.

-552-3 SEMINAR IN LATIN AMERICAN FICTION.
+Prerequisite: graduate standing. - 552-3 SEMINAR IN LATIN AMERICAN FICTION.
 Representative works of major authors.
-Prerequisite: graduate standing.

-553-3 THE RENAISSANCE AND GOLDEN AGE.
+Prerequisite: graduate standing. - 553-3 THE RENAISSANCE AND GOLDEN AGE.
 Literature of the Golden Age in Spain and histories of the Indies.
-Prerequisite: graduate standing.

-554-3 THE GENERATION OF 1898.
+Prerequisite: graduate standing. - 554-3 THE GENERATION OF 1898.
 Philosophical trends in representative authors.
-Prerequisite: graduate standing.

-555-3 THE PICARESQUE NOVEL.
+Prerequisite: graduate standing. - 555-3 THE PICARESQUE NOVEL.
 The Lazarillo with collateral readings of other masterpieces of this genre.
-Prerequisite: graduate standing.

-556-3 THE SPANISH BALLADS.
+Prerequisite: graduate standing. - 556-3 THE SPANISH BALLADS.
 This genre in the literature and folklore of Spain and the New World.
 Prerequisite: graduate standing.

-557-3 SEMINAR ON A SELECTED SPANISH-AMERICAN AUTHOR.
+- 557-3 SEMINAR ON A SELECTED SPANISH-AMERICAN AUTHOR.
 Intensive study of one author.
 May be repeated once for a total of 6 hours provided authors vary.
-Prerequisite: graduate standing.

-558-3 SPANISH AMERICAN ESSAY.
+Prerequisite: graduate standing. - 558-3 SPANISH AMERICAN ESSAY.
 Representatives of genre.
-Prerequisite: graduate standing.

-559-3 SPECIAL TOPICS IN LATIN AMERICAN LITERATURE.
+Prerequisite: graduate standing. - 559-3 SPECIAL TOPICS IN LATIN AMERICAN LITERATURE.
 Issues such as the gaucho, the Indian, revolution, and social change.
 May be repeated once to a total of 6 hours provided no topic is repeated.
-Prerequisite: graduate standing.

-561-3 SEMINAR IN SYNTAX.
+Prerequisite: graduate standing. - 561-3 SEMINAR IN SYNTAX.
 Stylistic and grammatical analysis.
 Prerequisite: graduate standing.